 Magickal Attributes: Fruition – Manifesting goals, Nurturing, Passion, Healing, Strength, Power.

-From fourteen to seventeen-and-a-half days after the new moon.
 Prime time for rituals for prophecy.
 From seven to fourteen days after the New Moon.

 Full Moon: Symbolic of the height of power, the peak of clarity, fullness and obtainment of desire.